 Closed circuit TV (surveillance cameras) in office premises cannot be used to control the employee's performance.
 In the workplace, surveillance cameras may be used to protect the safety of persons and goods or when the nature of the activity so requires.
-Its use is subject to a prior authorization from the Data Protection Authority.
-Employee work councils must be consulted at least 10 days prior to the authorization request being filed with the competent data protection authority.
+Before the GDPR, its use was subject to a prior authorisation from the Data Protection Authority, and employee work councils had to be consulted at least 10 days prior to the authorisation request being filed with the competent data protection authority.
 The employer is under the obligation to inform the employees of the existence of such equipment.